BUREAU OF PUBLIC SECRETS

 1969

 Originally published in The Alternative Society: Essays from the Other World (Herder & Herder, 1970) under the title “Back to the Sources of Literature.”
+I changed the title for this online posting because I thought that many potentially interested readers might overlook the essay because they didn’t realize it was about popular songs and their role in the counterculture.
 Copyright 1970.
 Reproduced by permission of the Kenneth Rexroth Trust.

 [The Making of the Counterculture]